wso2-extensions/esb-connector-zendesk/README.md

 ### Zendesk ESB Connector

-The Zendesk connector allows you to access the exposed Zendesk v2 API through the WSO2 ESB.
+The Zendesk connector allows you to access the exposed Zendesk v2 API through the WSO2 EI.
 Many businesses use the Zendesk API to automate and enhance their customer support.

 ### Build
 mvn clean install